Week 5: Exercises#

 Hint

-The relative error incurred is given by \(|P_2(x_1,x_2,x_3)-f(x_1,x_2,x_3)|/|f(x_1,x_2,x_3)|\).
+the relative error incurred is given by \(|P_2(x_1,x_2,x_3)-f(x_1,x_2,x_3)|/|f(x_1,x_2,x_3)|\).

 Answer